ivansglazunov/hasyx/TELEGRAM_BOT.md

 - The script includes rate limiting protection
 - Failed requests are logged for debugging

-**Workflow timeout:**
+**Workflow issues:**
-- Increase `maxWaitTime` if your workflows take longer
+- Check GitHub Actions logs for the unified workflow
-- Check that target workflow names match exactly
+- Verify all required secrets are configured

 **Bot permissions:**
 - Bot must be added to the channel as administrator